SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-render-html-strings/rule.md

 You should only use IHtmlString when you are sure that the string doesn't contain any potentially harmful script tags.
 When dealing with user-provided content or content from an untrusted source, always ensure to sanitize or validate the HTML before rendering it.
 :::

-**TODO**
-4. Add your rule to a category.
-See [How to Add and Edit Categories and Top Categories](https://github.com/SSWConsulting/SSW.Rules.Content/wiki/How-to-Add-and-Edit-Categories-and-Top-Categories).